sophgo/libsophon/bmvid/document/bmcv/source_en/pcie_cpu.rst

 Preparatory Work
 ________________

-If you want to enable the on-chip processor, you need the following two files:
+If you want to enable the on-chip processor, you need the following two files(you need to additionally install sophon-rpc):

 * ramboot_rootfs.itb